Starttoaster/docker-traefik/README.md

 This script configures a Traefik reverse proxy with LetsEncrypt certs for your public webapps.
 In my example, I set up a DokuWiki (excellent plain text with markdown wiki app.)
 While doing this I felt there was no really simple guide to achieve this result, and may be a little confusing for other people, so here you go.
-I chose not to configure the web interface for Traefik as it is mostly a security vulnerability with no real benefit.

 ### Domain Registry + DNS Configuration